-If an Employee is off work due to sickness, they are expected to provide or give an indication of work that needs to be covered via email or over the phone.
+If an Employee is off work due to sickness, they are expected to provide or give an indication to the Clerk (or in their absence the Deputy Clerk and RFO) of work that needs to be covered via email or over the phone.

-The Employee should remain in regular contact during their illness so that the Council knows what is going on - and can plan accordingly.
+The Employee should remain in regular contact during their illness where possible so that the Council knows what is going on - and can plan accordingly.
 Should the reason for the Employee's sickness absence change or they expect to be absent longer than originally expected the Employee will need to inform the Clerk as soon as possible.
 Regular contact will vary in individual circumstances but would normally be at least weekly.